 In lieu of a cover letter, applicants will answer several application questions.
-These questions ask about your interest in peer support and education, in writing and media composing, and about relevant experiences.
-Questions are accessible via the application portal, which is linked above during RWIT's active recruitment periods (early winter and early spring terms).
+These questions ask about your interest in peer support and education, in composition, and about relevant experiences.

 Please note: we do not ask your recommender(s) to write a formal letter of recommendation.
 Rather, they will fill out a recommendation form that should take ~10-15 minutes.

 We hope the peer recommendation will show us your experience in interpersonal settings like those you would encounter as an RWIT tutor.
-This optional recommendation is especially useful for applicants who resumes may not include extensive formal experience in tutoring or mentoring.
+This optional recommendation is especially useful for applicants who may not have formal experience in tutoring or mentoring.

 Read the Graduate Peer Tutor job description.

-RWIT is not currently accepting appplications for Graduate Peer Tutor positions.
+RWIT is currently accepting appplications for Graduate Peer Tutor positions.